 From the tearoom you can either retrace your steps along the driveway, or follow a sign to the garden centre through a pergola and leave through its main building (an alternative gate letting you exit through its car park is usually locked).
 Either way, turn left when you reach the road.

 [•] Head S along Woldingham Road.
 Shortly after the main entrance to Knights Garden Centre you pass Long Hill on the left.
 In a further 300m, where the road turns sharply left uphill, the entrance to Woldingham station is on the other side of the road.
-Go through its car park to the station building and cross the footbridge to the far platform for trains to London.
+Go through its car park to the station building and cross the footbridge to Platform 1 for trains to London.

 - ‘Upper’ Warlingham is a curious name for Whyteleafe's third station, in a valley well below the town of Warlingham.

 - Riddlesdown is one of several open spaces in this area managed by the Corporation of London, which maintains some unusual livestock.
 Their distinctive goats can sometimes be seen walking precariously along the top of the disused Riddlesdown Quarry.